-The directory is updated annually and produced by the Leopold Center and ISU Extension and Outreach Local Foods Team.
+The directory is updated annually and produced by ISU Extension and Outreach Local Foods Program.
 The CSA Directory Update page provides a link to a form allowing you to make changes or provide updates on your operation.

 This online tool shows rates of demand for 80 crops, with settings for regions in and around Iowa, consumers by age group, various time frames and product mixes.
 The Planner was funded, reviewed and published by the Leopold Center; developed and hosted by the Institute for Transportation at ISU.

 For more information about how to use the Iowa Fruit and Vegetable Market Planner, see our Users Guide.

 These are enterprise budgets for 14 fruit and vegetable crops commonly grown in Iowa.
 The tool includes example worksheets (in PDF format) and Excel spreadsheets, both available from Ag Decision Maker.
 Also check Alternative Enterprise Budgets for popcorn, Christmas trees, sorghum, sweet corn, dairy goats, sheep, beekeeping and raspberry enterprises